What is Doxxing and what can victims do

 Doxxing is a malicious act that has serious repercussions for victims, including intimidation, cyberbullying, harassment, stalking, and identity theft.

 Intimidation: doxxing is frequently employed as a means of intimidation to silence individuals expressing dissenting opinions, whistleblowers, or those involved in contentious public discussions.
-By revealing private details, the perpetrators aim to instill fear, making the victims think twice before expressing their views or taking a stand.
+By revealing private details, the perpetrators aim to instil fear, making the victims think twice before expressing their views or taking a stand.

-Cyberbullying: doxxing can be a weapon in the hands of cyberbullies.
+Cyberbullying: doxxing can be a weapon in the hands of cyber bullies.
 Exposing personal information allows them to further target their victims, amplifying the impact of their online attacks.
 This can lead to severe emotional distress, psychological trauma, and damage to an individual’s reputation, both online and offline.

-Harassment and Stalking: With personal information in their possession, doxers can escalate their actions to offline spaces.
+Harassment and Stalking: With personal information in their possession, doxxers can escalate their actions to offline spaces.
 They may engage in persistent harassment, stalking, or even direct physical threats against their targets.
 This intrusion into the victim’s personal life can have devastating consequences, affecting their sense of security and well-being.

 Identity Theft: The exposure of sensitive personal data through doxxing increases the risk of identity theft.
 Criminals may exploit the information obtained to carry out fraudulent activities, including financial scams, opening fake accounts, or impersonating the victim for nefarious purposes.